 In the station, there are two island platforms surrounded by three stub tracks, with an open mezzanine above the west end of the station containing the fare controls and the connection to the airport.
 There is also a mezzanine at the east end of the station, over the entry to the station from the main line tracks, which contains the terminal's trainroom (employee breakroom and clerk's office) and offices.
 There's an interlocking just east of the station, before the tracks ascend above ground.

 This unique station was designed by the architectural firm of Murphy/Jahn, with the design team led by famed postmodernist architect Helmut Jahn.
+The underground 600-foot long train terminal is 70 feet wide by 30 feet high.
 To obtain a column-free platform space, the structural system developed consists of large post-tensioned concrete girders which transfer the parking structure (located above) columns above the train tracks.
 It was constructed using an open cut excavation, resulting in sloping berms sprayed with concrete.
 The design utilizes this platform space by providing full-height curving glass block outer walls that are backlit by light fixtures in the berm space.
 These walls vary in shape, pattern and color, but the effect is an undulating prism of rainbow colors framing the entire terminal environment, enlivening what is otherwise a subterranean space.
-The ceiling beams and roof are unpainted concrete; the platforms were originally gray rubber flooring with a circular pattern of shallowly raised domes.
+A sense of movement in the space is further accentuated by the transparency of the glass block changing along the length of the station, becoming more transparent at either end of the platform to, according to Murphy/Jahn, "articulate a passenger's arrival and departure."
+The ceiling beams and roof are unpainted concrete; the platforms were originally gray rubber flooring with a circular pattern of shallowly raised domes, with light gray granite panels along the trackside platform edges (later replaced with light blue tactile edge panels, for ADA-compliance).

 The mezzanine at the west end of the platform functions as the entry and exit between the station and the airport, and contains the fare controls for the station.
 The station mezzanine is very wide though not especially deep, and finished with flat, smooth metal wall panels, suspended ceiling of modular light gray metal slats (which allows for easy removal to access concealed conduits and utilities) with alternating modules replaced with recessed fluorescent lights, and terrazzo flooring of light gray with dark flecks.
 To one side of the mezzanine is a large 2-position ticket agent's booth, constructed of stainless steel with rounded side and top corners and windows with radiused corners -- a design standard not only to the four O'Hare Extension stations, but other stations of the period whose construction was designed and managed by the city Department of Public Works such as the SOIC and 203 N. LaSalle entrances to Clark/Lake, Cottage Grove, and King Drive.
 The remainder of the width of the mezzanine was filled with turnstiles -- seven self-service turnstiles entry/exit, along with three exit-only turnstiles at the far end of the array opposite the agent's booth -- to provide as much entrance and egress capacity as possible.
 Both agent-controlled turnstiles, all three exit-only turnstiles, and four of the seven self-service turnstiles had special railings along side them that allowed luggage to be more easily passed through but still made it difficult for a person to slip through to evade fare payment -- O'Hare was only one of three stations to have these special luggage turnstile arrangements, the other two being the two entrances to Clark/Lake (which were not opened until 1989-91), as the renovation plans for that station envisioned it as a downtown hub for airport travelers.